 The electric propulsion systems (with prospects of major fuel and greenhouse gas emissions reduction) and electric-hybrid systems are at the forefront of aviation’s singular focus on decreasing environmental impact and improving efficiency.
 To accomplish partial decarbonization in the short term, hybrid-electric engines enhance traditional fuel-burning systems by adding battery-electric components.

 Systems using hydrogen as a propellant are also under development.
-Fuel cells and modified turbine engines that directly burn hydrogen enable the use of clean energy carriers resulting in zero carbon emissions.
-Important unresolved problems of hydrogen propulsion: safe storage and distribution infrastructure are being solved in collaborative research projects around the world.
+Fuel cells and modified turbine engines that directly burn hydrogen enable the use of clean energy carriers, resulting in zero carbon emissions.
+Important unresolved problems of hydrogen propulsion, safe storage, and distribution infrastructure are being solved in collaborative research projects around the world.

 Moreover, the study of the distributed propulsion system, in which several smaller engines are mounted on the airframe, aims to improve aerodynamic efficiency and lessen energy consumption.
 Integrative computing methods and advanced materials science may change aircraft shape design in the next decades.